With the rise of information revolution and the use of computers, there is a need for complete use of artificial intelligence.

 What is artificial intelligence and why it’s important for business success?

-The biggest change that AI brings to the table is its ability make independent decisions affecting the course of action for processes that would otherwise require human intervention.
+The biggest change that AI brings is the ability to make independent decisions affecting the course of action for processes that would otherwise require human intervention.

-While this may seem mundane at first glance, it is in fact a complete overhaul of the order of things with far reaching ramifications for business and society.
+While this may seem mundane at first glance, it a complete overhaul of the order of things with far reaching ramifications for business and society.

 Indeed cognitive psychologists have found many parallels with the workings of the human brain and in most cases, AI has actually shown better decision making than their human counterparts.